 However, if preferred do treat this recipe as a foundation for other tasty soupy concoctions.
 Such as add extra veggies, herbs, and perhaps some cooked or quick cooking pulses or grains, to the soup for endless variations.

-Bring to the boil and simmer for 20-25 minutes until the veggies are soft.
+Step 7: Bring to the boil and simmer for 20-25 minutes until the veggies and potatoes are soft.

-Dish up with fresh chopped parsley or your favourite herb.
-Extra pepper is also tasty and add a pinch of extra salt if necessary.
+Step 8: Dish up with fresh chopped parsley or your favourite herb.
+Extra pepper is also tasty and add extra salt if necessary.

 A slice or two of wholemeal bread or a few crackers for soup dunking is a nice accompaniment.